Regulation

 vii.
 Curriculum Vitae (PDF format).

-3. PwC will collect and process the personal data identified above for the following purposes:
+3. PwC will collect and process the personal data listed above for the following purposes:

-4. In accordance with current legislation on the protection of personal data and within the scope of the purposes described, Team members expressly authorize PwC, through their registration in the competition, to collect their data for the purposes indicated in points i) and ii).
+4. Under the personal data protection legislation in force and within the scope of the purposes described, the members of the teams freely, expressly and unequivocally authorize PwC, through the competition registration form, to collect their data for the purposes indicated in points (a) and (b).

-5. PwC, as Data Controller, collects the personal data of Team members for possible recruitment purposes, based on the execution of pre-contractual due diligence, in accordance with Article 6, paragraph 1, paragraph b) of the GDPR.
+5. PwC, as the Data Controller, collects the personal data of team members for potential recruitment purposes, based on the performance of pre‑contractual steps, in accordance with Article 6, nº1, point b) of the RGPD.

 7. PwC undertakes not to process personal data for purposes other than those specified.

-8. Any questions related to how PwC processes the data subject's personal data can be consulted in our Privacy Policy and/or sent to the email pt_pt_data_office@office.com.
+9. Any questions regarding how PwC processes the data subject’s personal data may be consulted in our Privacy Policy and/or directed to the email address pt_pt_data_office@office.com.

-11. The personal data of the team members will be retained for the duration of the event, unless a longer period is required by law, and for a period of 2 years for recruitment purposes.
+12. The personal data of the team members will be retained only for the period necessary to fulfil the purposes described, that is, for the duration of the event, unless a longer period is required by law, and for a period of 2 years for recruitment purposes.

-1. All contacts will be made to the emails indicated at the time of Team registration and, exceptionally, by telephone contact to the Team Captain's contact.
+1. All communications will be sent to the email addresses provided at the time of the team’s registration and, exceptionally, by telephone to the team captain’s contact number.

-2. Any questions regarding this Competition, namely the interpretation of these Regulations or questions regarding the form and content of the sessions, should be sent to the contact pt_consulting_recrutamento@pwc.com and all Teams will be aware of the issue and the clarification provided.
+2. Any questions regarding this competition, namely the interpretation of this regulation or matters related to the format and content of the sessions, must be sent to pt_consulting_recrutamento@pwc.com, and all teams will be informed of both the question and the clarification provided.

 Registration form

-Aimed at team players, the challenge is to bring together your best colleagues to propose a solution to be presented to a PwC jury.
-Register your team now until May 5th.
+Designed for team players, the challenge is to bring together your best colleagues to propose a solution for presentation to a PwC jury.
+Register your team by April 6th.

 Follow us